buepro/typo3-pp_gridelements/Documentation/Introduction/01_Index.rst

 The tile unit grid element can be used to create panels showing tiles.

 Tiles aren't yet supported by the bootstrap framework hence on bare installations won't show up as expected.
-To get started using tile units the `distribution pizpalue <https://extensions.typo3.org/extension/pizpalue>`__ might be checked out.
+To get started using tile units the `extension pizpalue <https://extensions.typo3.org/extension/pizpalue>`__ might be checked out.

 .. figure:: ../Images/Introduction/TileUnit.jpg